gianm/druid/docs/content/design/NEW.md

 Druid would typically be used in lieu of more general purpose query systems like Hadoop MapReduce or Spark when query latency is of the utmost importance.
 Druid is often used as a data store for powering GUI analytical applications.

-The buzzwordy description of Druid is a high-performance, column-oriented, distributed data store.
-What we mean by this
+Druid is a high-performance, column-oriented, distributed data store.
+What we mean by this is:
-is:

 - "high performance": Druid aims to provide low query latency and high ingest rates.
-- "column-oriented": Druid stores data in a column-oriented format, like most other systems designed for analytics.
+- "column-oriented": Druid stores data in a column-oriented format, like other systems designed for high-performance analytics.
 It can also store indexes along with the columns.
 - "distributed": Druid is deployed in clusters, typically of tens to hundreds of nodes.
 - "data store": Druid loads your data and stores a copy of it on the cluster's local disks (and may cache it in memory).
 It doesn't query your data from some other storage system.